 Download our checklist to learn if you’re making the best choice for your practice.

-First and foremost you need to focus on creating the best experience possible for your patients.
+First and foremost, when starting your dental practice software research, focus on creating the best experience possible for your patients.
 Consider what you’re currently doing, what features you want to see in a dental practice management software solution, and which areas you can improve upon by going digital.

 Some important factors to look into include:

-- Is software cloud or server based?
+- Is the software cloud- or server-based?
 This is an important factor, especially for multi-location dental practices.

 - HIPAA privacy and security considerations: how does the software keep patient information secure?

-- Patient experience of the workflow, from first patient contact to dental chair through final payment
+- Patient experience of the workflow, from first patient contact to dental visit to final payment

 - Ease of scheduling and rescheduling appointments, ease of use in general